-The Ramsey Center, named after four-time speaker of the North Carolina House of Representatives, Liston B. Ramsey, is located on the main floor of Renfro Library on the Mars Hill University campus.
+The Ramsey Center, named after four-time speaker of the North Carolina House of Representatives, Liston B. Ramsey, is located in the Renfro Library building on the Mars Hill University campus.
+Entry is from the Bailey Street parking lot.
 It houses archival resources for teaching and scholarship in its Southern Appalachian Archives and Appalachian Reading Room.
 Our extensive holdings—photographs, manuscripts, sound recordings, and artifacts—document aspects of mountain life and culture of interest to scholars here and abroad, holdings that have been called some of the finest in the southeastern region of the United States.
 These materials have been and continue to be collected by mountain people dedicated to the preservation of local culture.
+Watch a video introduction here.

 The Ramsey Center is central to the university’s regional studies emphasis, and it offers a venue in which the surrounding community and faculty and students come together for a variety of regional programs.
 At the Ramsey Center, Southern Appalachia’s rich history and culture come alive through events, festivals, and exhibitions, as well as the ongoing work of dedicated scholars, teachers, students, and community members.